William Macaulay Counselling Perth

 In some instances, adolescents may face the risk of being asked to leave home or lose financial support from their parents.

 Are you reasonably confident and comfortable about your sexual or gender orientation?
 If not, consider seeking support from a counsellor can be beneficial in this process.

 Avoid pressurising yourself into coming out before feeling confident enough to do so.
 Remember that it is your decision whom to confide in, when and how to do it.
-You may also decide that coming out may not be necessary or advisable.
+You may also decide that coming out may not be advisable or necessary.

 Timing can be important.
 Be aware of the mood, priorities, stresses and problems of those to whom you would like to come out.

 Be well informed about LGBT+ issues so that you can answer any questions or concerns on the subject.

-Some people may react negatively at first and need some time to adjust to what you’ve told them.
-Try not to respond angrily or defensively.
-Acceptance may be a gradual process.
+Be mindful that some people may initially react negatively to what you've told them.
+Try to be patient and not respond defensively or angrily, as acceptance may be a gradual process.